 4.1 When a tree is nominated for the Inventory and on the advice of the City's DRP or internal landscape architect, the City may obtain an arborist report to determine the suitability of the tree and what work to the tree is required to preserve it.
-A copy will be provided to the primary and any secondary owners.
+A copy will be provided to the landowner.

-- 4.2 On the advice of the City's DRP or internal landscape architect the arborist report for a Significant Tree may be updated at the City's cost every 5 years, with a copy of the report provided to the primary and any secondary owners. - 4.3 The City may arrange an inspection of a Significant Tree upon receiving a written request by a primary and/or secondary owner no more than once each year, and on the advice of the City's DRP or internal landscape architect can arrange for an arborist report if deemed necessary. - 4.4 A City obtained arborist should identify: - a.
+- 4.2 On the advice of the City's DRP or internal landscape architect the arborist report for a Significant Tree may be updated at the City's cost every 5 years, with a copy of the report provided to the landowner of the relevant tree. - 4.3 The City may arrange an inspection of a Significant Tree upon receiving a written request by a landowner no more than once each year, and on the advice of the City's DRP or internal landscape architect can arrange for an arborist report if deemed necessary. - 4.4 A City obtained arborist should identify: - a.
 Whether the tree is worthy of retention; - b.
 Any matters contributing a threat to the tree; - c.
 Specify a timeframe in which any amelioration work will need to be undertaken to ensure its preservation; - d.
 Any ongoing works that may be necessary over a 5 year maintenance program; and - e.
 Any works to the tree that could be undertaken, whilst ensuring the trees viability.